terror/textmap/README.md

 $ python3 -m spacy download en_core_web_sm
 ```

 _n.b.
-The second line is optional if you already have to model installed._
+The second line is optional if you already have the model installed._

 Launch a shell: